Data remanence: Overwriting

 There are specialized machines and software that are capable of doing overwriting.
 The software can sometimes be a standalone operating system specifically designed for data destruction.
 There are also machines specifically designed to wipe hard drives to the department of defense specifications DOD 5220.22-M.

+Writing zero to each block on hard disks and SSDs has the advantage of affording the firmware to deploy spare blocks when bad blocks are identified.
+Bitlocker has the advantage that data is illegible without the key.
+Seatools and other tools can erase disks with zero which is typical to revive old consumer class disks but they can wipe server disks albeit slowly.
+Modern 28TB and larger disks have an enormous number of LBA48 blocks.
+40TB and 60TB disks will take proportionately longer times to wipe.

 Feasibility of recovering overwritten data

 Peter Gutmann investigated data recovery from nominally overwritten media in the mid-1990s.
 He suggested magnetic force microscopy may be able to recover such data, and developed specific patterns, for specific drive technologies, designed to counter such.
 These patterns have come to be known as the Gutmann method.
+Gutmann's belief in the possibility of data recovery is based on many questionable assumptions and factual errors that indicate a low level of understanding of how hard drives work.